fg-research/website/docs/_sources/blog/general/posts/electricity-forecasting-chronos.rst.txt

     <p>
     The tokenized time series is then used by a large language model (LLM).
-    The LLM takes as input a sequence of tokens and returns a random sample from the predicted distribution of the next token.
+    The LLM takes as input a sequence of tokens and returns the predicted next token.
     Subsequent future tokens are generated in an autoregressive manner by extending the initial input sequence with the previously generated tokens.
     The generated tokens are then converted back to time series values by inverting the quantization and scaling transformations.